Bilbao: Climate

 Its proximity to the Bay of Biscay gives Bilbao an oceanic climate (Cfb), with precipitation occurring throughout the year and without a well-defined dry summer.
 Precipitation is abundant, and given the latitude and atmospheric dynamics, rainy days represent 45% and cloudy days 40% of the annual total.
 The rainiest season is between October and April, November being the wettest.
 Snow is not frequent in Bilbao, although it is possible to see snow on the top of the surrounding mountains.
 Sleet is more frequent, about 10 days per year, mainly in the winter months.
 Bilbao is nearest to the subtropical boundary of all the Atlantic coastal cities in the country with an August daily mean of 20.9 C. There is also a drying trend in summer with only around 50 mm of rainfall in July – but not dry enough to be considered Mediterranean.

 The proximity of the ocean also means that the two best defined seasons (summer and winter) remain mild, with low intensity thermal oscillations.
 Average maximum temperatures vary between 25 and 26 °C in the summer months, while the average minimum in winter is between 6 and 7 °C.

-Extreme record observations in Bilbao are 44.0 °C maximum (on 26 July 1947) and -8.6 °C minimum (on 3 February 1963).
+Extreme record observations in Bilbao are 44.0 °C maximum (on 23 August 2023) and -8.6 °C minimum (on 3 February 1963).
 The maximum precipitation in a day was 225.6 mm on 26 August 1983 when severe flooding was caused by the Nervión river.

 Demographics

-According to the Basque Statistics Office, the population of Bilbao is 342,397 people as of 2017, distributed on a land area of 40.59 km2, making Bilbao the largest city by population of the Basque Autonomous Community and of the Basque Country as a whole.
+According to INE, the population of Bilbao is 347,342 people as of 2024, distributed on a land area of 40.59 km2, making Bilbao the largest city by population of the Basque Autonomous Community and of the Basque Country as a whole.
 Bilbao makes the main component of the Bilbao metropolitan area, with a population of 1,037,847 people.

 The first credible data on the population of Bilbao are post-1550.
 It is known that in 1530 Biscay had approximately 65,000 inhabitants, a number that could have been reduced by plagues that struck the city in 1517, 1530, 1564–68, and 1597–1601, the last being especially devastating.
 This trend for periodic reverses in population growth was maintained until the nineteenth century.
 Since then, Bilbao has experienced an exponential growth in population thanks to industrialisation.
 After a peak of 433,115 inhabitants in 1982, the municipalities of the Txorierri valley were removed from Bilbao, with the corresponding loss of their population.

-Spanish is the most spoken language in the city, followed by the vernacular Basque language.
+Spanish is the most spoken language in the city, followed by the Basque language.
 According to the city government of Bilbao, at least 51% of the population can speak "some Basque", while 29% consider themselves to be fluent.